Extract a tar archive or file

 The tar file is the long-time champion of archiving files and even directories of information into a single archive file.
 However, the first time you face a tar file, it will completely clam up and will not tell you what to do with it.
 Extracting the contents of a tar file is simple (once you know how).

 A tar file is extracted (and created) with the easy-to-remember application tar.
 While the name is simple, the syntax is a little different than normal UNIX commands.
-To extract the contents of the file archive.tar, use:
+To extract the contents of the file archive.tar, use the following:

 tar xf archive.tar